yayun/yayun.github.com/_posts/2013-04-17-package-or-source-code.md

 ####Source code

-1:Ofen you download a file named pkg.tar.gz.here is the method:
+1:Ofen you download a file named pkg.tar.gz.here is the method,you can also download the file using wget:
 <pre class="pre-color">
 $tar -xvzf pkg.tar.gz
 $cd pkg